 As an author:

-Ramadan’s latest book, Crooked Teeth: A Queer Syrian Refugee Memoir (Penguin Random House, 2024), was released to raving reviews and is nominated for the Governor General’s Award for Non-Fiction.
+Ramadan’s latest book, Crooked Teeth: A Queer Syrian Refugee Memoir (Penguin Random House, 2024), was released to raving reviews and is nominated for the Governor General’s Award for Non-Fiction, the BC and Yukon Book Prize, and the City of Vancouver Book Award.
 The Vancouver Sun calls it “an elegantly told, candid, and often intriguing personal history… never failing to edify.”
 The memoir examines the complexities of migration, queerness, and memory through an honest and intimate lens.

 His novel The Foghorn Echoes (Penguin Random House, 2022) was praised by The Guardian, Vanity Fair, and literary outlets across North America and the UK.
 It won the Lambda Literary Award for Gay Fiction and was shortlisted for the BC & Yukon Book Prizes and the City of Vancouver Book Award.